 Instructions

-- Zest the orange and set it aside.
+- Zest the orange.
+Zest it first, then set the zest aside.

-- In a large mixing bowl, toss the berries with orange juice, coconut sugar, starch (cornstarch, arrowroot, or tapioca), and orange zest.
+- Make the filling.
+In a large bowl, toss the berries with the orange juice, coconut sugar, starch, and orange zest.
 Pour into the greased pan.

-- In a separate bowl, combine rolled oats, oat flour, chopped nuts, coconut sugar, and salt until well mixed.
-Pour the maple syrup, melted coconut oil, and vanilla on top, then mix using your hands until the mixture is crumbly feels and looks like wet sand.
+- Mix the topping.
+In a separate bowl, combine the oats, oat flour, chopped nuts, coconut sugar, and salt.
+Add the maple syrup, melted coconut oil, and vanilla.
+Mix with your hands until it clumps and looks like wet sand.

-- Sprinkle the oat mixture evenly on top of the berries.
+- Assemble.
+Sprinkle the topping evenly over the berries.

-- Bake for 32 – 42 minutes, until the top is golden crisp and the berries are bubbly.
-I baked mine for about 40 minutes.
+- Bake.
+Bake for 32 to 42 minutes, until the topping is golden and the berries are bubbly.
+I bake mine about 40 minutes.

-- Let cool for 10 – 15 minutes before enjoying!
-I love serving mine with vanilla ice cream.
+- Cool and serve.
+Let cool 10 to 15 minutes before serving.
+I love it with vanilla ice cream.

 Notes